Hong Kong | 26 Feb - 2 Mar

 Business today face challenges that are complex, global and often appear intractable.
 The speed and scale of change are shaking traditional economics and management theories at their core.
 Fresh ideas are needed to challenge business orthodoxy and help companies achieve sustainable growth.

 The Global Leaders Programme (GLP) is internationally recognised for its intellectual rigour, beyond-classroom methodology and its output driven approach to leadership development.
+The GLP introduces new paths to success in a complex world by challenging conventional wisdom and demonstrating the value of soft skills through real-world field projects and managing diverse teams in unfamiliar situations.

 MODULE ONE: Challenging Business Orthodoxy